 Adult leaders set the tone for play, but the children eventually take over.
-If your child participates in IPGs, he might pretend play more over time, and he’ll have many chances to improve his social skills while he spends time with his peers.
+If your child participates in IPGs, they might pretend play more over time, and they’ll have many chances to improve their social skills while they spend time with their peers.

 IPGs can meet for up to 3 hours per week.
 Research has shown that children with ASD who attended two 30-minute IPG sessions per week for 4 months improved their quality of play, used their toys in a more typical fashion, and showed improved social interaction with their peers.

 Joint Attention Symbolic Play Engagement and Regulation (JASPER)

 The JASPER method can help your child improve their joint attention skills, meaning they can focus on a toy and a person at the same time.
 That way they can improve the way that they play with others.